-- 7.8.1 Physician, including house staff officers. - 7.8.2 Physician Assistant, Registered Nurse, Licensed Practical Nurse, Nurse Practitioner, Certified Registered Nurse Anesthetist.
-Administration of chemotherapeutic agents can only be performed by nurses certified in chemotherapy. - 7.8.3 Respiratory Care Practitioners, Levels 1, 2, 3 & 4 (medications related to respiratory therapy treatments only). - 7.8.4 Respiratory Care Coordinator, Supervisor and Education Coordinator (medications related to respiratory therapy treatments only). - 7.8.5 Respiratory Technical Specialists (medications related to respiratory therapy treatments only). - 7.8.6 Radiology Technologist and Nuclear Medicine Technologist (medications related to radiology/nuclear procedures only). - 7.8.7 EEG Technician and Cardiovascular Technician (CVT) (oral medications only) and Anesthesia Technicians (medications related to EEG and Cardiovascular therapy treatments only).

-- 7.8.8 Physical Therapist (Topical medications related to physical therapy treatments only). - 7.8.9 Students under direct supervision of a preceptor from number 1 through 8 above. - 7.9 Reporting Adverse Drug Events All adverse drug events shall be reported using the approved system as per BCGMC Pharmacy policy.
+- 6.8.1 Physician, including house staff officers. - 6.8.2 Physician Assistant, Registered Nurse, Licensed Practical Nurse, Nurse Practitioner, Certified Registered Nurse Anesthetist.
+Administration of chemotherapeutic agents can only be performed by nurses certified in chemotherapy. - 6.8.3 Respiratory Care Practitioners, Levels 1, 2, 3 & 4 (medications related to respiratory therapy treatments only). - 6.8.4 Respiratory Care Coordinator, Supervisor and Education Coordinator (medications related to respiratory therapy treatments only). - 6.8.5 Respiratory Technical Specialists (medications related to respiratory therapy treatments only). - 6.8.6 Radiology Technologist and Nuclear Medicine Technologist (medications related to radiology/nuclear procedures only). - 6.8.7 EEG Technician and Cardiovascular Technician (CVT) (oral medications only) and Anesthesia Technicians (medications related to EEG and Cardiovascular therapy treatments only). - 6.8.8 Physical Therapist (Topical medications related to physical therapy treatments only). - 6.8.9 Students under direct supervision of a preceptor from number 1 through 8 above. - 6.9 Reporting Adverse Drug Events All adverse drug events shall be reported using the approved system as per medical center Pharmacy policy.

-ARTICLE VIII.
+ARTICLE VII.
 GENERAL SURGICAL POLICIES

-- 8.1 The provisional diagnosis and the history and physical must be in the chart before surgery.
+- 7.1 The provisional diagnosis and the history and physical must be in the chart before surgery.
 When a history and physical examination, as stated in these rules and regulations, is not available prior to the surgery/invasive procedure, the surgeon may complete a comprehensive manually entered history and physical in the electronic chart.
 If no history and physical is available prior to surgery, the procedure shall be canceled unless the attending surgeon states in writing that such delay would constitute a hazard to the patient.
-A preoperative diagnosis shall be recorded before surgery by the physician responsible for the patient. - 8.2 It is at the discretion of the surgeon as to whether or not an assistant is required for any surgical procedure, and if there is an assistant, it is at the surgeon's discretion as to whether or not anesthesia may be started before the assistant is present in the operating suite.
-Anesthesia will not be administered before the attending surgeon is present. - 8.2.1 Concurrent Surgery Except to facilitate emergent care as a result of an unanticipated event, a Physician must be physically present for the briefing or timeout and during all critical components of surgeries or procedures performed at the Medical Center.
-The physician must be immediately available during the entirety of the case unless the physician has identified another appropriately credentialed physician to be immediately available.
+A preoperative diagnosis shall be recorded before surgery by the physician responsible for the patient. - 7.2 It is at the discretion of the surgeon as to whether or not an assistant is required for any surgical procedure, and if there is an assistant, it is at the surgeon's discretion as to whether or not anesthesia may be started before the assistant is present in the operating suite.
+Anesthesia will not be administered before the attending surgeon is present.